Pedestrian crossing: Countdown timers

 Some pedestrian signals integrate a countdown timer, showing how many seconds are remaining for the clearing phase.
 In the United States, San Francisco was the first major city to install countdown signals to replace older pedestrian modules, doing so on a trial basis starting in March 2001.
 The United States MUTCD added a countdown signal as an optional feature to its 2003 edition; if included, the countdown digits would be Portland Orange, the same color as the "Upraised Hand" indication.
 The MUTCD's 2009 edition changed countdown timers to a mandatory feature on pedestrian signals at all signalized intersections with pedestrian clearance intervals ("flashing upraised hand" phases) longer than seven seconds.
 With the MUTCD guideline allotting at least one second to cross 3 ft, this indicates that countdown timers are supposed to be installed on roads wider than 21 ft.
 The countdown is not supposed to be displayed during the pedestrian "walk" interval ("steady walking person" phase).

 Some municipalities have found that there are instances where pedestrian countdown signals may be less effective than standard hand/man or "walk"/"dont walk" signals.
 New York City started studying the pedestrian timers in an inconclusive 2006 study but only started rolling out pedestrian timers on a large scale in 2011 after the conclusion of a second study, which found that pedestrian countdown timers were ineffective at shorter crosswalks.
 Additionally, a 2000 study of pedestrian countdown timers in Lake Buena Vista, Florida, at several intersections near Walt Disney World, found that pedestrians were more likely to cross the street during the pedestrian clearance interval (flashing upraised hand) if there is a timer present, compared to at intersections where there was no timer present.
-A study in Toronto found similar results to the Florida study, determining that countdown timers may actually cause more crashes than standard hand/man signals.
+A study in Toronto found similar results to the Florida study, determining that countdown timers may actually cause more crashes than standard hand/person signals.
 However, other cities such as London found that countdown timers were effective, and New York City found that countdown signals worked mainly at longer crosswalks.

 Pedestrian countdown signals are also used elsewhere around the world, such as in Buenos Aires, India, Mexico, Taiwan, and the United Arab Emirates.
-In Mexico City, the walking man moves his feet during the countdown.
-In Taiwan, all the crossings feature animated men called xiaolüren ("little green man"), who will walk faster immediately before the traffic signal will change.
+In Mexico City, the walking person moves their feet during the countdown.
+In Taiwan, all the crossings feature animated people called xiaolüren ("little green man"), who will walk faster immediately before the traffic signal will change.
 There is also always a countdown timer.

 Variations

-In some countries, instead of "don't walk", a depiction of a red man or hand indicating when not to cross, the drawing of the person crossing appears with an "X" drawn over it.
+In some countries, instead of "don't walk", a depiction of a red person or hand indicating when not to cross, the drawing of the person crossing appears with an "X" drawn over it.

 Some countries around the Baltic Sea in Scandinavia duplicate the red light.
 Instead of one red light, there are two which both illuminate at the same time.